Google Review Guidelines

 3. Monitor Reviews Regularly

-Incorporate sentiment analysis into your reputation management strategy to identify positive and negative trends across your reviews.
+Incorporate sentiment analysis into your local reputation marketing strategy to identify positive and negative trends across your reviews.
 This will help you make the changes your customers want to see across your locations.

 But besides this, it’s also worth being aware of some platform-side changes that may affect how you monitor reviews right now.
 Businesses have been noticing a few things that can feel alarming but are largely a reflection of Google’s increased moderation activity: